The best of Brad Yates’ EFT tapping for anxiety videos on YouTube, these will help you cope with worry, fear, panic and anxiety.

 He’s the author of the best-selling children’s book The Wizard’s Wish and the co-author of the best-seller EFT for Everyone: Life Changing Techniques At Your Fingertips.

-He’s been a presenter for Jack Canfield’s Breakthrough to Success and has done the teleseminars with “The Secret” stars Bob Doyle and Dr. Joe Vitale.
-Brad is also a major partner behind the following online courses:
+He’s been a presenter for Jack Canfield’s Breakthrough to Success and has done teleseminars with “The Secret” stars Bob Doyle and Dr. Joe Vitale.

-If you’re facing a nerve-wracking event and you feel far too nervous to concentrate on anything or perform the way you should, then try this video and wait for the panicky feeling to subside.
+If you’re facing a nerve-wracking event and you feel far too nervous to concentrate on anything or perform the way you should, then try this video and that panicky feeling will subside.

 Maybe you’re facing a crucial job interview or you desperately need to pass a test and your nerves can’t take any more pressure.

-Perhaps you’re about to propose and you can barely breathe with the tension.
+Perhaps you’re about to propose to your partner and you can barely breathe with the tension.

 Try this tapping process and see if it helps.